 Weekly catechism classes are held.
 In these classes the youth of the church are instructed in the history and doctrine of God’s Word.
 We have several Bible studies for adults of all ages, a church history class for the young people, and during the summer months we hold Sunday School classes for the younger children after the morning worship service.

-Convicted of our covenantal calling to rear our children, the members of the congregation have joined together to form a Protestant Reformed K-9 grade school.
+Convicted of our covenantal calling to rear our children, the members of the congregation have joined together to form a Protestant Reformed K-12 grade school and high school.
 This school is not parochial (church-run), but parental.
 We believe it is important that our children be taught all the subjects of learning from a distinctively Reformed, even Protestant Reformed perspective.

 Hope Protestant Reformed Church is one of more than 30 congregations in the United States and Canada that make up the denomination of churches called the Protestant Reformed Churches in America.
 As a denomination of churches, we trace our origin back to 1924.
 The PRCA was founded by three ministers and their consistories who were deposed from the Christian Reformed Church for opposing the doctrinal error called “The Three Points of Common Grace.”
 As we are today, our forefathers were steadfastly determined to uphold the biblical and creedal truth that the grace of God is not common to all, but particular (to His elect) and sovereign (efficaciously saving all those to whom it comes).
 Beyond 1924, we trace our lineage back to the great Reformation of the 16th century which was led by men like Martin Luther and John Calvin, and then all the way back to the apostles and Christ Jesus.